2026 Grodins Research Symposium

 - Do not simply enlarge your paper!

 Please keep in mind that anything you present at the Symposium constitutes a public disclosure.
 This means you should consider removing all confidential information from the presentation if you are interested in patent protection and have not yet filed a patent application.
-For more information please read 'Have an Idea?' on the USC Stevens Center for Innovation website.
+For more information please read "Have an Idea?" on the USC Stevens Center for Innovation website.

 Committee Advisor

-Alfred E. Mann Department of Biomedical Engineering
+USC Alfred E. Mann Department of Biomedical Engineering

 1042 Downey Way